Dear Local Educators,

 - This article by Herbert Kohl discusses the Rosa Parks myth and how you can frame discussions of Parks and other “heroes” of the Civil Rights Movement to better help children see themselves as agents of change.

 - This compilation of resources for Black History Month from the Center for Racial Justice in Education provides a diverse set of resources organized by subtopic.

 Events and Opportunities

-- Help spread the word to other educators by sending out our signup form!
+- Help spread the word to other educators by sending out our signup survey!